 Keep It Clean

-When it comes to eating watermelons, expect a bit of a mess after your parrot is done with its meal.
-Make sure to clean up any messes to keep bacteria or odors at bay.
+When it comes to eating watermelons, expect some mess after your parrot is done with its meal.
+Be sure to clean up any mess to keep bacteria and odors at bay.

-If your parrot hasn’t eaten the watermelon after 2 hours, throw the rest away.
-Leaving fruit out in the open for more than 2 hours will attract bacteria.
+If your parrot hasn’t eaten the watermelon after two hours, throw the rest away.
+Leaving fruit out in the open for more than a few hours will attract bacteria.
 Not only will the fruit be unsafe to eat, but it can make the cage unsanitary.

 Can Parrots Eat Watermelon Rind?

 Rinds are often coated with wax, which is necessary to preserve the fruit.
 Aside from this waxy coating, commercial watermelons are often sprayed with pesticides.
-It can be harmful when ingested by parrots.
+It’s still possible to feed the rind to your parrot if you:

-- Scrap down a layer or 2 if you’re uncertain, and feed the rest to your bird
+- Scrape off a couple of layers and feed the rest to your bird

-Alternatively, you could get your watermelons from an organic farm.
-This will limit the amount of pesticide or wax coating the outside.
+Alternatively, you could get watermelons from an organic farm.

-Birds will suffer from pesticides used on farms, whether it’s fruit farms or other crops.
-In fact, an article published in Waterbirds determined that pesticides don’t just affect a bird’s health.
-They affect their ability to reproduce, too.
+Birds will be adversely affected by pesticides used on farms.
+In fact, Waterbirds determined that pesticides don’t just affect a bird’s health but also its ability to reproduce.

 Can Parrots Eat Watermelon Seeds?